brizzbane/surgetrader/README.md

 ### Optimal Settings

-Over a period of experimentation, I have (as of 10/1/17) found that these settings work well:
+Over a period of experimentation, I have found that these settings work well:

-    Each trade should use 1-2% of the account.
+    Each trade should use 3% of the account.
 Aim for a 5% profit margin.

 You can aim for higher profit margins if you are more interested in weekly or monthly profits.
 But for daily profits, you should only aim for 2% profit.